Trump tells Gulf leaders Iran must cease support of proxy groups as part of any nuclear deal

 Trump's comments on Iran came after he met Wednesday with Syrian President Ahmad al-Sharaa, a face-to-face engagement with the onetime insurgent leader who spent years imprisoned by U.S. forces after being captured in Iraq.

-Trump agreed to "say hello" to al-Sharaa before the U.S. leader wraps up his stay in Saudi Arabia and heads to Qatar, where Trump is to be honored with a state visit.
+Trump agreed to meet al-Sharaa at the end of his stay in Saudi Arabia.
+He was headed next to Qatar, where he will be honored with a state visit.
 His Mideast tour also will take him to the United Arab Emirates.

 Al-Sharaa was named president of Syria in January, a month after a stunning offensive by insurgent groups led by al-Sharaa's Hayat Tahrir al-Sham, or HTS, stormed Damascus and ended the 54-year rule of the Assad family.

 Trump said he decided to meet with al-Sharaa after being encouraged to do so by Prince Mohammed and Turkish President Recep Tayyip Erdogan.
-The president also pledged to lift yearslong sanctions on Syria.
+He also pledged to lift yearslong sanctions on Syria.

-“The sanctions were really crippling and very powerful,” Trump said of Syria sanctions that will be lifted following his meeting with al-Sharaa.
-“It’s not going to be easy anyway, so it gives them a good, strong chance.”
+“The sanctions were really crippling and very powerful,” Trump said.
+“It’s not going to be easy anyway, so it gives them a good, strong chance" to rebuild the country, he added.

+The prince said Trump's decision to engage with al-Sharaa and lift the sanctions will “alleviate the suffering of the Syrian people” and spur a “new chapter” for the nation.

-Formerly known by the nom de guerre Abu Mohammed al-Golani, al-Sharaa joined the ranks of al-Qaida insurgents battling U.S. forces in Iraq after the U.S.-led invasion and still faces a warrant for his arrest on terrorism charges in Iraq.
+Formerly known by the nom de guerre Abu Mohammed al-Golani, al-Sharaa joined the ranks of al-Qaida insurgents battling U.S. forces in Iraq after the U.S.-led invasion.
+He still faces a warrant for his arrest on terrorism charges in Iraq.
 The U.S. once offered $10 million for information about his whereabouts because of his links to al-Qaida.

-Al-Sharaa came back to his home country of Syria after the conflict began in 2011 and led al-Qaida’s branch that used to be known as the Nusra Front.
-He later changed the name of his group to Hayat Tahrir al-Sham and cut links with al-Qaida.
+Al-Sharaa returned to his home country of Syria after the conflict began in 2011 and led al-Qaida’s branch called the Nusra Front.
+He changed the name of his group to Hayat Tahrir al-Sham and cut links with al-Qaida.

-Both the Biden and Trump administrations had left the sanctions in place after Assad’s fall as they sought to take the measure of al-Sharaa, who has renounced his past affiliation with al-Qaida.
+Both the Biden and Trump administrations left the sanctions in place after Assad’s fall as they sought to take the measure of al-Sharaa.

-After his meeting with members of the GCC — which includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates — Trump will head to Qatar, the second stop in his Mideast tour.
+After meeting with members of the GCC — which includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates — Trump was heading to Qatar, the second stop in his Mideast tour.

 Qatar, like the other Gulf Arab states, is an autocratic nation where political parties are banned and speech is tightly controlled.
 It is overseen by its ruling emir, Sheikh Tamim bin Hamad Al Thani.
-Sheikh Tamim, 44, took power in June 2013 when his father stepped down.
+Sheikh Tamim took power in June 2013 when his father stepped down.

 Qatar has also played a central role in pay-to-play-style scandals around the globe.